Fair Distribution of Digital Payments: Balancing Transaction Flows for Regulatory Compliance: Background and Related Work

 \section{Background and Related Work}

-The Unified Payments Interface (UPI), developed by the National Payments Corporation of India (NPCI) under the guidance of the Reserve Bank of India (RBI), has emerged as a cornerstone of India’s digital economy.
-It serves as an interoperable architecture framework equipped with standardized Application Programming Interfaces (APIs) that enable seamless, real-time, and secure fund transfers between individuals and merchants.
-UPI’s open and inclusive design allows multiple banks and fintechs to integrate easily, promoting innovation and financial inclusion at scale~\cite{rastogi2021unified}.

-As of 2024, UPI has over 350 million active users, connects more than 550 banks, and powers 77 payment apps such as Google Pay, PhonePe, BHIM, and WhatsApp Pay~\cite{upirate}.
-It has enabled the deployment of over 340 million merchant QR codes across India.
-In 2023, UPI processed 117 billion transactions worth USD 2.19 trillion, with Person-to-Merchant (P2M) payments accounting for around 62\% of total transactions~\cite{upirate}.
-UPI’s phenomenal growth reflects India’s effective public–private partnership model, combining government vision, RBI’s progressive regulatory framework, and collaboration among banks, fintechs, and merchants.
+The Unified Payments Interface (UPI), developed by the National Payments Corporation of India (NPCI) under the guidance of the Reserve Bank of India (RBI), has become a major part of India’s digital economy.
+It provides an interoperable payment infrastructure that enables secure, real-time fund transfers and supports innovation through its open design~\cite{rastogi2021unified}.
+As of 2024, UPI serves over 350 million users, connects more than 550 banks, and supports 77 payment apps including Google Pay, PhonePe, BHIM, and WhatsApp Pay~\cite{upirate}.
+In 2023, it processed 117 billion transactions worth USD 2.19 trillion~\cite{upirate}.
 However, rising transaction volumes have simultaneously increased the risk of fraud and anomaly.
 Several scholarly works, such as~\cite{11170880, gambo2022convolutional, lingareddy2025enhancing}, have emphasized AI-driven approaches to strengthen fraud detection mechanisms in digital payment systems.

 Beyond fraud detection, another critical concern in the financial domain is fairness in decision-making.
 Unfair decision-making in financial services occurs when certain groups or individuals face biased treatment in areas such as loan approvals, credit scoring, or mortgage access.
 Such bias can arise from historical discrimination or from machine learning models that inadvertently learn unfair patterns from data.
 Consequently, minority groups or equally qualified applicants may be denied fair financial opportunities, reinforcing existing social and economic inequalities.
 Song et al.~\cite{song2023towards} address this issue by proposing a Temporal Fair Graph Neural Network (TF-GNN) framework that models financial transactions as dynamic networks and enforces individual fairness over time.
 They introduce two new fairness notions specific to temporal graphs, provide a theoretical analysis of their fairness regret, and demonstrate through real-world experiments that their approach improves both prediction accuracy and fairness compared to prior methods.